-where $\rm M_{I}(\Phi_{eq})$ is dominated by acceptor degeneration and $\rm I_{gen}(\Phi_{eq})$ by deep energy levels.
-The simulated current for $\rm \Phi_{eq} = 2.5 \times 10^{15} ~n_{eq}/cm^{2}$ shows in \figurename~\ref{fig:rad_iv}.
-The simulated result predicts the large increase of leakage current and $\rm V_{BD}$ in irradiated LGAD sensor which consists of measurements.
-The discrepancies of leakage current level between simulation and measurement are from the following contributions: the uncertainty of irradiation fluence, electric field fluctuation caused by HPTM model, imperfect applicability of HPTM model in LGAD sensor, the distortion of avalanche model at low temperature.
-We find the leading contributing deep level of HPTM is $\rm I_{p}$ with the introduction rate $\rm g_{int}(I_{p})=0.4335$ (default HPTM value) and the deep level concentration $\rm N(I_{p}) = g_{int}(I_{p}) \times \Phi_{eq}$.
-The optimization of $\rm g_{int}(I_{p}) = 0.6050$ with acceptor degeneration could fix the discrepancies at high reverse voltage.
+where $ M_{I}(\Phi_{eq})$ is dominated by the acceptor removal and $ I_{gen}(\Phi_{eq})$ by the deep energy levels.
+The simulated currents by HPTM and LRDM for $ \Phi_{eq} = 2.5 \times 10^{15} ~n_{eq}/cm^{2}$ are shown in Fig.\ref{fig:rad_iv}.
+Simulation by LRDM predicts a large increase of the leakage current and $ V_{BD}$ in irradiated LGAD sensors, which is consistent with measurements.
+The discrepancies between simulations and measurements are due to the uncertainty in the irradiation fluence and to temperature fluctuations.

-The \figurename~\ref{fig:rad_cv} reflects another significant prediction of the LRDM - the valley in 1/C$^{2}$-V of irradiated LGAD sensor at low temperature, 1 kHz frequency when gain layer depleted.
-This phenomenon has been reported in previous works for irradiated CNM LGAD sensors \cite{CNM_LT_CV}.
-And extensive measurements \cite{Ar_Model,HPK_CV} for irradiated LGAD sensors under room temperature indicate this valley only stands out at low temperature.
-Similarly, the optimizing $\rm g_{int}(I_{p})=0.6050$ could suppress the discrepancies after gain layer depleted ($\rm V_{GL}= 10.5$) with a higher introduction rate of $\rm I_{p}$ level.
-However, the theoretical interpretation about the behaviors of LGAD capacitance at low temperature lacks at present and there are still large discrepancies between simulation and measurement before $\rm V_{GL}$.
-Further study would be continued in the future.